-Competition Litigation Comparative Guide - - Spain
+Competition Litigation Comparative Guide

 - the main point of connection of the case (ie, the territory affected by the investigated conduct); and

 - additional specific connection points (to determine whether the investigated conduct may have an effect on the supra-regional market).
+Opportunity reasons can also be considered (eg, that the CNMC is interested in the case in order to standardise or update a general criterion).

-Therefore, the central competition authority (ie, the CNMC) is not hierarchically above the regional competition authorities, but rather operates in a parallel manner to them, each within its territorial jurisdiction.
+Therefore, the central competition authority (ie, the CNMC) is not hierarchically above the regional competition authorities, but rather operates in parallel to them, each within its territorial jurisdiction.
+However, if a competition infringement affects more than one autonomous community, the authority responsible for enforcing competition legislation is the CNMC.

 2 Private claims